ansible-collections/community.docker/README.md

 ## Licensing

-GNU General Public License v3.0 or later.
+This collection is primarily licensed and distributed as a whole under the GNU General Public License v3.0 or later.

-See [COPYING](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.
+See [LICENSES/GPL-3.0-or-later.txt](https://github.com/ansible-collections/community.docker/blob/main/COPYING) for the full text.

+Parts of the collection are licensed under the [Apache 2.0 license](https://github.com/ansible-collections/community.docker/blob/main/LICENSES/Apache-2.0.txt).
+This mostly applies to files vendored from the [Docker SDK for Python](https://github.com/docker/docker-py/).

+Most files in the collection that are not automatically generated have a machine readable `SDPX-License-Identifier:` comment denoting its respective license(s).